LaveshDesai/LaveshDesai/README.md

 - Implemented **Retrieval-Augmented Generation (RAG)** using **BM25** for context retrieval from a custom knowledge base
 - Applied **prompt engineering** & **few-shot structured inputs** to improve answer accuracy and consistency
 - Tuned **generation hyperparameters** (temperature, top-k, top-p) for optimal responses
-- **Collaborated effectively in a team** to deliver the solution within the given time
+- **Led the team end-to-end to deliver the best solution within the given time**

 ### 🔹 SmartPremium – Health Insurance Risk Prediction